Unakkul Naan

+The film had its premiere at the 7th Norway Film Festival 2016 at Oslo, Norway.
+The film was telecasted on Doordarshan as a children's day special on 14 November 2016.
+This is an experimental feature film that was shot inside the theatre.

 Plot

 Unakkul Naan plays out through the mind of a young boy who, while watching a film at the theater where his father works as a projectionist, is sent back to school by his father.
 The boy then embarks on a fantastical journey wherein he experiences the joy of childhood while also coming to understand the reality of human life and its elements.
-This is a highly experimental feature film was shot inside theatre.

-The Film has its World Premiere at the 7th Norway Film Festival 2016 at Oslo, Norway.
-The Film was telecasted in DoorDarshan as Children's Day Special on 14 November 2016.
+Reception

+A critic from The Times of India Samayam rated the film two out of five.